lilcpu/slate/source/index.html.md

 }
 ```

 This endpoint returns a list of all _new_ recurring payments found in a _new_ transaction history for a user who has already been processed in the Recurring Payments API.
-You should submit new transaction data to this endpoint periodicaly (preferrably monthly) in order to stay up to date with your user's new subscription enrollments.
+You should submit new transaction data to this endpoint periodically (preferably monthly) in order to stay up to date with your user's new subscription enrollments.

 Each result will include the merchant <span style="color:#cd3d64;">`name`</span> and the <span style="color:#cd3d64;">`price`</span> of the service.
 Use negative <span style="color:#cd3d64;">`amount`</span> values for account credits and positive values for charges.
 The <span style="color:#cd3d64;">`price`</span> field of the returned services is always in cents.